afuggini/xmpp-demo/README.md

 ## How it works

-This app uses conversejs.org servers.
-Therefore please login with a `@conversejs.org` account.

-To start a new chat also enter `@conversejs.org` accounts.

 Some of the things that were left out for simplicity purposes:

 - Authentication security (password is kept in memory unencrypted, makes this not suitable for production)